ansys/ansys-tools-filetransfer-server/README.md

 # Filetransfer Tool Server

-The Filetranser Tool is a minimal gRPC API for transferring files between a client and a remote server.
+The Filetransfer Tool is a minimal gRPC API for transferring files between a client and a remote server.

 This code implements the server-side in C++.

 **WARNING**:

-The filetransfer tool does not provide any security measures.
+The Filetransfer Tool does not provide any security measures.
 Any file on the server component can be accessed by any client.
 Without additional security measures, it is unsuited for use over an untrusted network.